RafaelGSS/node/doc/api/permissions.md

 * [Process-based permissions](#process-based-permissions) control the Node.js
   process's access to resources such as the file system or the network.
-  The resource can be entirely allowed or denied, or actions related to it can be controlled; for example, you can allow file system reads while denying writes.
+  The resource can be entirely allowed or denied, or actions related to it can be controlled.
+For example, file system reads can be allowed while denying writes.

 If you find a potential security vulnerability, please refer to our